nagaraj-trivedi/temp_image_classification/README.md

 - Provide general information about your project here.
 - What is the background of your project?
 - What is the business probem that your project is trying to solve?
+- It solves the business problem of health care industry particurly cancer and the dermatology.
 - What is the dataset that is being used?
+- Data set from International Skin Imaging Collaboration (ISIC)

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->